Secure an Exchange Rate

 Make Fast & Secure Payments To Over 200 Countries

-Real time Swift and local payments are settled the same day, within minutes (currency/country dependant) and payment tracking capabilities allow you to keep updated on the payment status.
+Real time Swift and local payments are settled the same day, within minutes of processing (currency/country dependant), and payment tracking capabilities allow you to keep updated on the payment status.

 Hold multiple currencies and access balance information in supported currencies.
 Receive, convert, send and move money between your multi-currency accounts without making payments.